nethacker/usagewatch/README.md

 ## Getting Started

-To see an example of usage date run example.rb
+To see an example of usage data run example.rb

-or
+Or

 Require the library: